Towers of generalized divisible quantum codes: Clifford measurements to Check matrices

 With a normal inner code, we can implement an {\bf $H$-measurement routine} to measure the eigenvalue of $H^{\otimes \kin}$.
 The net effect of the measurement routine, post-selected on satisfactory Pauli stabilizer measurements (inner syndrome) on the normal inner code, is the following trace-decreasing map $\mathcal D$ of density matrices.

-where $\rho$ is a logical state, $\Pi_\pm$ are the projectors onto the $\pm 1$ eigenspace of $H^{\otimes k}$, respectively, $p$ is the independent error probability of individual $T = \exp( i \pi Y / 8)$ gates suffering from $Y$ errors which are used to implement $\mathcal D$, and $\mathcal L$ is some transformation within the code space of the inner code (i.e., logical errors).
+where $\rho$ is a logical state, $\Pi_\pm$ are the projectors onto the $\pm 1$ eigenspace of $H^{\otimes k}$, respectively, $p$ is the independent error probability of individual $T_Y = \exp( i \pi Y / 8)$ gates \footnote{$T_Y$ and $T_3 = \mathrm{diag}(1,e^{i\pi/4})$ are conjugate to each other by a Clifford gate up to a global phase.} suffering from $Y$ errors which are used to implement $\mathcal D$, and $\mathcal L$ is some transformation within the code space of the inner code (i.e., logical errors).
 The second term (where the measurement outcome is wrong) is because the measurement routine makes use of an identity